The Temporary Eviction Moratorium

 On August 31, 2020, after the local COVID-19 eviction protections went into effect, Governor Gavin Newsom signed AB-3088, also known as the “COVID-19 Tenant Relief Act of 2020”.
 AB-3088 is a statewide law, which provides in part that residential tenants who are unable to pay rent due to COVID-19 cannot be evicted (now, or in the future) for unpaid rent that became due between March 1, 2020 and January 31, 2021, if certain requirements are met.
 However, the landlord may seek collection of the unpaid rent in small claims court beginning on March 1, 2021.

-Finally, on September 1, 2020, the federal Centers for Disease Control and Prevention (CDC) issued an Order that delays some evictions until January 1, 2021, provided the tenant meets certain eligibility requirements.
+At the federal level, the Centers for Disease Control and Prevention (CDC) issued an Order on September 1, 2020, that delays some evictions until January 1, 2021, provided the tenant meets certain eligibility requirements.
 While the CDC’s Order provides less protection to tenants in general, it may be applicable in some circumstances where the local eviction protections or AB-3088 do not apply.

 For detailed information, the San Francisco Mayor’s Office of Housing and Community Development (MOHCD) has created a “Summary of Protections for Residential Tenants in San Francisco”, that integrates and summarizes the local, state, and federal protections.